fsharp/fsharp/README.md

 > We use a system called BockBuild that pushes versions of F# (sometimes with patches) out with Mono for OSX (F# is bundled with mono here, not a separate package).

 > You can see an example build script here (if you have access, ping me if not) https://github.com/xamarin/bockbuild/blob/2017-02/packages/fsharp.py.
 Unfortunately, you need to know the branch name here – 2017-02 is what is going to be released with VS for Mac aka Mono 4.9.x

+> We build fsharp/fsharp internally so that we’re not dependent on you pushing out fixes / bumping packages.
+Miguel de Icaza  likes to ‘own’ the code that we ship precisely to stop these kind of emergency issues.

 ### Package feeds